 4. Blade Server Technology provides significantly more density and less footprint all while providing less power consumption and more efficient cooling and cable consolidation.

-Interested in more facts around servers?
+Interested in more facts about servers?
 Contact us to learn more about Curvature’s server business.